kintone-labs/kintone-cli/README.md

     - package.json

-If --install flag is specified, Kintone CLI will run npm install after initializing folder structure Ask if user wants to create-template after finishing init project.
+If --install flag is specified, Kintone CLI will run npm install after initializing folder structure

+If --quick flag is specified, Kintone CLI will init a project with default parameters.

+Ask if user wants to create-template after finishing init project.
 ### 2. Create customization / plugin template
 ```